system-er/YaGoSl/README.md

 the advantages of YaGoSl are that _ready and _process functions work in squirrel. see the flying sprite on screen!
 its a new script-language for godot. edit your nut-files with the editor of your choice
-and type the name of the .nut-file in the godotsquirrel-class in inspector.
+and type the name of the .nut-file in the godotsquirrel-node in inspector.

 programmed with godot 4.5, squirrel 3.2. thx to Alberto Demichelis for squirrel. tested on windows 11.